Craftsbury Running Camp - Coaching Staff

 Laurie Greenberg, Coach

-From Warren, VT, and returning for her second summer, running has been a key part of Laurie's life for over 25 years.
+From Warren, VT, and returning for her third summer, running has been a key part of Laurie's life for over 25 years.
 She began when was ten and instantly enjoyed the peace running brought her.
 In her early 20s, she raced everything from 5k's to the marathon.
 She was a member of Team eBay, one of the top co-ed adventure racing teams in the country.
 Now, in her 30s Laurie has found her true passion on the trails, primarily in the 50k distance.

 Laurie was a middle school teacher and coach for nine years.
 She's now focused on raising her three young children and working as a certified personal trainer.
 She runs a spin studio from her home.
 Laurie runs every day (rain, shine, -25, you name it!) and she finds time to race in a few trail races a year where she continues to place among the top women.
 Laurie's past accomplishments include wins at Covered Bridges 1/2 Marathon, VT50, Stone Cat trail marathon (twice), Jay Peak 25k, Pittsfield 50k, and Crater Lake (OR) 1/2 Marathon.